radimkeseg/esp8266-weather-station-webserver-persistence/README.md

-# esp8266-weather-station
+# esp8266-weather-station-webserver-persistence

-New version of the ESP8266 Weather Station
+ESP8266 Weather Station with webserver and persistant store for location

 ## Setup